xrmx/pyuwsgimemhog/README.rst

 ::

     pyuwsgimemhog --logfile /path/to/log
-    /api 975
+    /api 975 200 4.9
-    /another-api 502
+    /another-api 502 2 251

-That means that */api* contributed to increase the memory usage by 975 MB and */another-api* by 502 MB.
+That means that */api* contributed to increase the memory usage by 975 MB, it has been accounted 200 times and it contributed 4.9 MB per call.
+*/another-api* contributed 502 MB in two occurences so 251MB per call.

 License